KevinKra/IdeaBox/README.md

 rated by pressing up or down and increasing or decreasing their quality.
 Idea cards can be sorted by importance or most recent.

 # Features
+* Add and Delete Cards
+* Rate the Quality of the Ideas (swill, plausible, genius)
+* Filter Cards by Quality
+* Show More or Less Cards
+* Search Cards by Idea Title or Body

 # Desktop View